IswaryaGunupudi/SeleniumAssertions/README.md

-First, we have to add dependencies in the POM.xml file.
+First, we have to add the required dependencies in the POM.xml file.

 This project is based on selenium, JSON, Testng,Maven dependencies and Assertions.